JustAGeekyWeab/CodeHub/Java_fold/README.md

 * RPS2 - A more refined version on my return

 * GetRoll - Supposed to calculate the rolls but needs to adress the count adding

+Testing to see if everything is still working.